DavidHarrisRid/DavidHarrisRid/README.md

 ## Hi there 👋

-I design and integrate distributed systems for mission-critical broadcast and telecommunication environments.
+I design and integrate systems for mission-critical broadcast and telecommunication environments.

 Currently **Software Engineer – IoT Consultant** at
 SHM Broadcast GmbH